RU

 However, after prolonged use, light-cured composite fillings may also darken.

-Advantages of Dental Fillings
+Advantages of dental fillings

 Dental Fillings - 4

-Filling a tooth prevents further decay, provided the initial treatment is done professionally.
+Filling a tooth prevents further tooth decay, provided the initial treatment is done professionally.
 Other benefits of this dental procedure include:

 • Long-lasting solution – the filling's lifespan depends on the material used and the patient's oral care;